Gelora Sriwijaya Stadium: Incidents

-Sriwjaya F.C. lost 0-3 to Arema FC, 335 seats were damaged due to the actions of supporters during the 2018 Liga 1 match.
+Sriwijaya lost 0–3 to Arema, 335 seats were damaged due to the actions of supporters during the 2018 Liga 1 match.
 It is suspected that the anarchist perpetrators were in the North Stand by the Singa Mania group and the South Stand by the Sriwijaya Mania group.
-The Palembang Police have indicated that they will not give permission to Sriwijaya FC to hold a match in the near future, considering that the 2018 Asian Games are in sight.
+The Palembang Police have indicated that they will not give permission to Sriwijaya to hold a match in the near future, considering that the 2018 Asian Games are in sight.
 The South Sumatra Provincial Government and the Indonesian Army personnel have begun repairing the damage to the two spectator stands.